Lingayen Airfield

 Tony Feredo visited in 2004:

 "The Lingayen Field was shortened after the war.
 Its original length covered the grounds of the Lingayen provincial capital and its revetments were near the road that you see now.
 You have to drive further down the road near the Philippine National Police HQ.
 You can't miss it as I even walked in the airstrip itself.
 The length reach part of the capitol.
-I have photos of Privateers and B-24s taking off from Lingayen as well." [ Photos from 2004 ]
+I have photos of Privateers and B-24s taking off from Lingayen as well."

 References

-Thanks to Tony Feredo for additional information.
+Thanks to Tony Feredo for additional information

 Contribute Information